- 1. Use Google Search

 - Related

-The tool combines data from a number of sources and groups the related data together.
-It also simulates the Google and Bing autosuggest feature (as described in step 1) so you don’t have to manually repeat Google searches using different combinations.
+The tool combines data from several sources and groups the related data together.
+It also simulates the Google and Bing autosuggest feature (as described in step 1), so you don’t have to repeat Google searches using different combinations manually.

-The free version of the tool allows you to perform a few searches per day and download the data into CSV files while the paid version gives you a number of additional features like:
+The free version of the tool allows you to perform a few searches per day and download the data into CSV files, while the paid version gives you many additional features like:

 - Unlimited searches

-- Ability to compare data for different time periods (a very useful feature to spot trends)
+- Ability to compare data for different periods (a handy feature to spot trends)

 - Location-based results